octo-technology/OpenTezos/docs/smartpy/exam.md

 What is true about type with SmartPy?

 - [ ] SmartPy expressions do not have a type.
-- [x] Just like in Python, most of the time there is no need to specify the type of an object in SmartPy.
+- [x] Just like in Python, most of the time, there is no need to specify the type of object in SmartPy.
-- [x] SmartPy uses type inference in order to determine each expressions type.
+- [x] SmartPy uses type inference to determine each expression's type.
 - [x] SmartPy types are all of the form sp.T<TypeName>.

 ### Question 9 and 10